Verbal (rapper): Solo activities

 In September 2004, Verbal married his college sweetheart, Korean American Yoon Ahn.
 Together they started jewelry label Ambush, with the initial aim of custom-making jewelry for Verbal.
 They have since produced several lines of jewelry, collaborating with brands including A Bathing Ape and selling custom pieces to celebrities including Teriyaki Boyz collaborator Kanye West.

 On March 16, 2011, Verbal released his debut solo album Visionair, though the March 11 Tōhoku earthquake and tsunami overshadowed the release, causing cancellation of its promotion.

-Verbal appeared as the opening act for the tour of Kylie Minogue to Japan in April and the two recorded a charity song titled "We Are One" to raise awareness and encourage donations to unicef.
+Verbal appeared as the opening act for the tour of Kylie Minogue to Japan in April and the two recorded a charity song titled "We Are One" to raise awareness and encourage donations to UNICEF.

 Visionair featured collaborations with international acts Nicki Minaj, Jermaine Dupri, Swizz Beatz and Lil' Wayne, as well as Japan's Namie Amuro.

-The first single from the album, "Fall Out feat.
-Shunya," is the opening theme song for the drama Perfect Report and was released digitally in December.
+The first single from the album, "Fall Out" featuring Shunya, is the opening theme song for the drama Perfect Report and was released digitally in December.

 May 2011 saw Verbal take Visionair out on the road with the "Angree Yung Robotz" tour alongside electro DJ Mademoiselle Yulia.